Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Symmetry and robustness

-While the chiral symmetry makes the quasienergy spectrum symmetric around $\varepsilon=0$, due to the periodicity in quasienergy it must also be symmetric around $\varepsilon=\Omega/2$. $\varepsilon=\Omega/2$ as well as $\varepsilon=0$ are the invariant quasienergy under the chiral operation when the system is periodically driven, which implies that the quasienergy must take either of these values when the Floquet state is the simultaneous eigenstate of the chiral operation $\Gamma$.
+While the chiral symmetry makes the quasienergy spectrum symmetric around $\varepsilon=0$, due to the periodicity in quasienergy it must also be symmetric around $\varepsilon=\Omega/2\equiv-\Omega/2$ mod $\Omega$. $\varepsilon=\Omega/2$ as well as $\varepsilon=0$ are the invariant quasienergy under the chiral operation when the system is periodically driven, which implies that the quasienergy must take either of these values when the Floquet state is the simultaneous eigenstate of the chiral operation $\Gamma$.
 Indeed, the approximate flat band state in the original frame

 is the chiral eigenstate with the eigenvalue of $\Gamma=-1$.
-An important observation here is that the both of the doubly-degenerate states with different $\theta$ have the same chirality.
+An important observation here is that the chiral eigenvalue $\Gamma$ takes the same value for the two choices of $\theta$ for the rotating frame Eq.~(\ref{eq:rotating-transformation}), which we have identified as an origin of the degeneracy in the previous section.
 As any linear combination of these states is also the chiral eigenstate, the quasienergy is expected to be pinned at $\varepsilon=\Omega/2$.

 We can show that the chiral eigenstates are indeed stable against any perturbation $V$ respecting the chiral symmetry $\Gamma$, as long as matrix elements of $V$ between $\Gamma=+1$ and $\Gamma=-1$ states are negligible.
 We provide an elementary derivation using the Sambe space formalism [Eq.~(\ref{eq:sambe})] in Appendix~\ref{sec:appendix-robustness}.
 Because there are no $\Gamma=+1$ state in the present energy scale of interest, the doubly-degenerate flat band with $\Gamma=-1$ is quite stable.